+- candles

+- furniture polish

 - crayons

-- furniture polish

 - soap

 - lip balm and cosmetics

 - waterproofing for leather

 - polish for leather products like shoes

 Bees are also very important to us, as they help many of the food plants grown by farmers to make new seeds and grow fruits from which new plants can grow.
 The bees do this by spreading pollen from one plant to another while they collect pollen and nectar.